canonical/open-documentation-academy/website/library/reference/how-to-review-someone's-work.md

 # How to be a great peer reviewer

-When you first start your technical writing journey, one of the many important skills you'll need to learn is how to do is peer reviews.
-It's a skill that will not only teach you how to collaborate with other technical writers and other people who interact with documentation, but it will also help you to become a better technical writer in the long run.
+The goal of reviewing is to make sure the content is accurate and the strongest version of itself—for now.
+Online documentation will change, so it’s important to stay focused as you write.

+One key skill to build early in your technical writing journey is peer reviewing.
+It helps you collaborate effectively with other writers and stakeholders, and it strengthens your own writing over time.

 ## Tips for doing effective Peer Reviews